JimLynx/CI-MS1-Explore-Ireland/README.md

 > - Bootstrap carousel works fine on desktop views with landscape images, but on mobile created large white space underneath.
 I overcame this by centering the carousel on mobile devices, and giving it a soft background in line with colour palette.
 > - About Section 'cards' were aligning fine, but uneven bottom according to how much text entered in each.
 Overcame by researching online and finding a workable solution on Stack Overflow using Bootstrap's d-flex and flex-fill values.
 > - Contact form was not being responsive on smaller laptop views.
 To overcome this, I included the form in a Bootstrap Grid layout.
+> - Bootstrap Carousel was being cut off at the bottom and allowed no space for Gallery heading.
+To overcome this I wrapped the carousel in its own Container and added the Gallery heading above keeping the entire site consistent.

 ---